hermy0211/framer30/README.md

 ## Introduction

-This website is an archive for my [30 Days of Framer](https://hermy0211.github.io/framer30/) project - a project inspired by Tony Jing's ambitious [100 Days of Framer](http://tonyxj.github.io/100daysofframer/).
-In this project, I create 30 FramerX prototypes throughout a span of 30 days.
-Checkout the project [here](https://hermy0211.github.io/framer30/)!
+This website is an archive for my [30 Days of Framer X](https://hermy0211.github.io/framer30/) project - an experimental project in which I create 30 Framer X prototypes throughout a span of 30 days.

-There is a separate [repository](https://github.com/hermy0211/framer30-code) for all of my React.js code.
-Please note that not all of the functionality was built on code alone, and may have use some FramerX features or other design tricks.
-I am preparing a [Medium](https://medium.com/@annelee_22736) post for every project so you can see how the code and designs fit in together.
+There is a separate [repository](https://github.com/hermy0211/framer30-code) for all of my code.
+Feel free to download the projects to learn how they're built.
+All of my work is free to use, as long as it is not used for commercial purposes.

-In the meantime, if you have any questions, feel free to contact me at hermy0211@naver.com.
+If you have any questions, please contact me at hermy0211@naver.com.
 Enjoy!